Coaches & Mentors Corner

 • FIRST Rookie Grant (FTC) — reduced registration for first-year FTC teams.
 Apply during team registration.

 • Local PTA/PTO funding — if your team is school-based, ask the PTA.
 They often have a "grants for clubs" line item that goes unused.
+Tactic: email the PTA president 2 weeks before the next meeting, ask for 5 minutes on the agenda, bring a kid in a team shirt.
+Works almost every time.

 • Crowdfunding (Givebutter, GoFundMe) — works best when you have 30–50 supporters already.
 Tell parents to share with their networks; don't expect the public to find you cold.